Aliased Time-Modulated Array OFDM Transmit System: Conclusion

 \section{Conclusion}

-The proposed ATMA architecture allows reducing sideband radiation and switching frequency by splitting the baseband signal into repeated blocks, which are differently precoded and later aliased.
+The proposed ATMA architecture enables the reduction of sideband radiation and switching frequency by splitting the baseband signal into repeated blocks, which are differently precoded and subsequently aliased.
 The number of blocks is an additional dimension that can be tuned along with the phase shifter resolution $N$ to reduce the sideband radiation and allow the TMA to meet the ACLR criteria of a conventional system while having a simpler architecture.
-The oversampling with aliased TMA requires an additional precoder for each oversampling factor $O_{\tau}$, limiting the practicality of large oversampling.
+The pulse oversampling with aliased TMA requires an additional precoder for each pulse oversampling factor $O_{\tau}$, limiting the practicality of large pulse oversampling.
 Since the scheme preserves the total bandwidth but reduces the spectral efficiency, it is well-suited for radar applications as well as radar-centric integrated communication and sensing systems.
+The feasibility of ATMA was validated by experimental measurement and full-wave simulations.